- Abdominal discomfort or pain from gas, indigestion, pressure, swelling, bloating, or cramps

 Gynecologic Cancer Clinic

-Within our specialized clinics we bring together our team of experts to care for you - mind, body and spirit - all under one roof.
+Within our specialized clinics we bring together our team of experts to care for you - mind, body and spirit.
 Each of our clinics are singularly focused on your specific needs and treatment.

 Need Directions?
-The gynecologic cancer clinic is located in the main Baptist MD Anderson Cancer Center on Floor 7 of our cancer center.
+The gynecologic cancer clinic is located in the following locations:

 For whatever step is next,